sizezero/creative-incubation/entries/2020-02-29/entry.md

 ### [War of Whispers](https://boardgamegeek.com/boardgame/253499/war-whispers)

-This is a 4X game where instead of controlling the empires, you have random bets on the empires and direct bits of all battles.
+This is a 4X game where instead of controlling the empires, you have random bets on the empires and indirect control of all battles.
 It was pretty fun, very fast, and the asymmetry of the empires makes for a huge amount of fun.